Now freely downloadable worldwide, as a protest against censorship

 Official Positions

-“On behalf of Her Majesty the Queen, I inform you that the Queen has received your letter of 14 October and has placed it in the hands of the Minister for consideration…”
+“On behalf of Her Majesty the Queen, I inform you that the Queen has received your letter of 14 October and has placed it for consideration in the hands of the Minister…”

 🇳🇱 Source:dedoofpotgeneraal.nl/doc/koningin.pdf